Super Bowl Slang: Get It Right!

 Following the AFC championship game between the New England Patriots and Indianapolis Colts, NFL referees investigated a tip that some of the game balls had been deflated by the Patriots.
 This is a violation of the NFL rule that requires balls to be inflated between 12.5 and 13.5 pounds per square inch.
 Eleven of the 12 balls used during the game were found to be underinflated, potentially giving the Pats an edge over the competition.

 Legion Of Boom

-This is a derogatory term in reference to the New England Patriots, especially in light of Coach Bill Bellichick’s “Spygate” scandal, which led to a $25,000 fine for his illegal taping of opponents’ plays.
-Bellichick’s consistent wearing of hoodies during games added to the effect, giving him the nickname of “Emperor Bellichick,” the evil lord of the Patriot Empire.
+This is a derogatory term in reference to the New England Patriots, especially in light of Coach Bill Belichick’s “Spygate” scandal, which led to a $25,000 fine for his illegal taping of opponents’ plays.
+Belichick’s consistent wearing of hoodies during games added to the effect, giving him the nickname of “Emperor Belichick,” the evil lord of the Patriot Empire.

 Gronk Spike, The Gronk